-

 Who Should Enroll in this Program?

 This program is designed for English-speaking nurses and pharmacists.
-Other healthcare providers who have, or want to prepare for, responsibility for monitoring and managing patients diagnosed with pain might also be interested.
+Other healthcare providers who have, or want to prepare for, the responsibility for monitoring and managing patients experiencing pain might also be interested.

 Learning Outcome